haukex/de-en-dict/README.md

 1. Please make sure you're using the *latest version* of a modern browser with modern JavaScript support, such as Firefox, Chrome, Edge, or Safari (but please note the latter requires a *current* version of macOS).
+   - If you are using any browser plug-ins that may block JavaScript (e.g. NoScript, JShelter, LibreJS, ...), then make sure to whitelist `dict.zero-g.net`.
-2. To make sure you're seeing the latest version of the page/app, please try clearing your browser's cache as well as all saved data for the site "zero-g.net".
+3. To make sure you're seeing the latest version of the page/app, please try clearing your browser's cache as well as all saved data for the site "zero-g.net".
-3. Try accessing this link: <https://ftp.tu-chemnitz.de/pub/Local/urz/ding/de-en-devel/>, if you have trouble doing so, then the dictionary server may be offline or possibly blocked by a firewall from your location.
+4. Try accessing this link: <https://ftp.tu-chemnitz.de/pub/Local/urz/ding/de-en-devel/>, if you have trouble doing so, then the dictionary server may be offline or possibly blocked by a firewall from your location.
+   - If you are using any browser plug-ins that block requests to "third-party" sites, then make sure to allow access to `ftp.tu-chemnitz.de`, or whitelist `dict.zero-g.net`.

 Technical Overview
 ------------------